 Well maybe the apparent gap is merely a thinly occupied region of space.
 On this distributional model, there is no intermediate “empty object” that separates the two objects.
 There is merely unevenly spread matter.
 This model is very good at eliminating vacuums in the sense of empty objects.
 However, it is also rather good at eliminating ordinary objects.
 What we call objects would just be relatively thick deposits of matter.
 There would be only one natural object: the whole universe.
 This may have been the point of Spinoza’s attack on vacuums (Bennett 1980).
 (Indian philosophers associate nothingness with lack of differentiation.
 They may prefer to describe Spinoza’s world as a realm of nothingness dominated by a single overarching unity.)

 Descartes was part of a tradition that denied action at a distance.
-Galileo was disappointed by Johannes Kepler's hypothesis that the moon influences the tides because the hypothesis seems to require causal chains in empty space.
+This orthodoxy included Galileo.
+He was distressed by Johannes Kepler’s hypothesis that the moon influences the tides because the hypothesis seems to require causal chains in empty space.
 How could the great Kepler believe something so silly?
-When Isaac Newton resurrected Kepler's hypothesis he was careful to suggest that the space between the moon and the Earth was filled with ether.
+After Isaac Newton resurrected Kepler’s hypothesis he eventually capitulated to orthodoxy and stuffed the space between the moon and the Earth with ether.

 Indeed, the universality of Newton’s law of gravitation seems to require that the whole universe be filled with a subtle substance.
 How else could the universe be bound together by causal chains?
 Hunger for ether intensified as the wave-like features of light became established.
 It is tautologous that a wave must have a medium.